 Oral and Maxillofacial Pathology

 Diagnosis and assessment made from tissue changes characteristic of disease of the oral cavity, jaws and salivary glands.
-This is a clinical specialty undertaken by laboratory-based personnel.
+A clinical specialty undertaken by laboratory-based personnel.

-Involves replacing missing teeth, repairing damaged teeth and extends to rehabilitation of the whole mouth, based on the three monospecialties prosthodontics, periodontics and endodontics.
+Involves replacing missing teeth, repairing damaged teeth and extends to rehabilitation of the whole mouth, based on the three monospecialties of prosthodontics, periodontics and endodontics

-Oral health care of patients with chronic recurrent and medically related disorders of the mouth and with their diagnosis and non-surgical management.
+Care for oral health of patients with chronic recurrent and medically related disorders of the mouth and with their diagnosis and non-surgical management.

 Diagnosis and assessment of facial infection, typically bacterial and fungal disease.
-This is a clinical specialty undertaken by laboratory-based personnel who provide reports and advice based on interpretation of microbiological samples.
+A clinical specialty undertaken by laboratory-based personnel.

-Comprehensive therapeutic oral health care for children from birth through adolescence, including care for those who demonstrate intellectual, medical, physical, psychological and/or emotional problems.
+Comprehensive therapeutic oral health care for children from birth through adolescence, including care for those with physical, mental and psychological problems.

 Special Care Dentistry

-The improvement of the oral health of individuals and groups in society who have a physical, sensory, intellectual, mental, medical, emotional or social impairment or disability or, more often, a combination of these factors.
-It pertains to adolescents and adults.
+Concerns improvement of the oral health of individuals and groups with physical, sensory, intellectual, mental, medical, emotional or social impairment or disability.

-If you wish to apply to enter a specialist list, please refer to the relevant application form.
-To enter a specialist list, you must be eligible under one of the agreed entry criteria.
+If you wish to apply to join one or more of the specialist lists, please download the relevant application form.
+To be listed you must be eligible under one of the agreed entry criteria.